Cook Protocol Hits Market Cap of $3.36 Million (COOK)

-Cook Protocol (COOK) traded 6.8% lower against the dollar during the 24-hour period ending at 19:00 PM E.T. on September 4th.
-One Cook Protocol coin can now be bought for about $0.0038 or 0.00000010 BTC on major exchanges.
-Cook Protocol has a total market cap of $3.36 million and $285,888.00 worth of Cook Protocol was traded on exchanges in the last day.
-During the last seven days, Cook Protocol has traded down 14.4% against the dollar.
+Cook Protocol (COOK) traded 6.8% lower against the dollar during the 24 hour period ending at 7:00 AM Eastern on September 10th.
+One Cook Protocol coin can currently be purchased for approximately $0.0038 or 0.00000010 BTC on exchanges.
+In the last week, Cook Protocol has traded down 14.4% against the dollar.
+Cook Protocol has a total market capitalization of $3.36 million and $285,888.00 worth of Cook Protocol was traded on exchanges in the last 24 hours.

 - Sweet SOL (SSOL) traded up 600.9% against the dollar and now trades at $0.0001 or 0.00000000 BTC.